-HCD and TCAC opportunity maps identify areas with characteristics that support positive economic outcomes (e.g., low poverty, high employment, high median household income), educational outcomes (e.g., reading and math proficiency, high school graduation rates, low student poverty rates), and environmental outcomes (e.g., low exposure to pollution) for lowerincome families, and long-term outcomes for children.
+HCD and TCAC opportunity maps identify areas with characteristics that support positive economic outcomes (e.g., low poverty, high employment, high median household income), educational outcomes (e.g., reading and math proficiency, high school graduation rates, low student poverty rates), and environmental outcomes (e.g., low exposure to pollution) for lower-income families, and long-term outcomes for children.
 The HCD/TCAC Composite Opportunity Maps rank census tracts from Highest Resource to Low Resource based on these metrics.
 A census tract with a designation of High Resource or Highest Resource indicates positive opportunities for residents.

-Figure D-40 shows composite TCAC/HCD Opportunity Map for Santa Barbara County as a whole.
+Figure D-3640 shows composite TCAC/HCD Opportunity Map for Santa Barbara County as a whole.
 Carpinteria is located in the southeastern corner of the county.
 The highest opportunity ratings are found along the south coast and in the Santa Ynez Valley.
 The nearest areas to Carpinteria classified as High or Highest Resource are located in the unincorporated county areas to the north and west of the city.

-As seen in Figure D-39, the City encompasses portions of five census tracts: 16.01, 16.04, 17.04, 17.06 and 9900, although tract 9900 is offshore and contains no population or land area suitable for development.
+As seen in Figure D-3539, the City encompasses portions of five census tracts: 16.01, 16.04, 17.04, 17.06 and 9900, although tract 9900 is offshore and contains no population or land area suitable for development.
 The majority of the city is within tracts 16.01, 16.04, 17.04.
 Tract 17.06 only includes two small areas within the Carpinteria city limits, one north of Foothill Road encompassing Carpinteria High School, and the other at the western edge of the city north of Via Real, east of Sunset Drive and west of Cravens Lane (Sandpiper Mobile Home Park).
 Most of tract 17.06 is within unincorporated county territory to the north and west of the city.

-Figure D-41 shows that all portions of the city except for the two small areas in tract 17.06 are categorized by the TCAC/HCD Opportunity Map as Moderate Resource.
+Figure D-3741 shows that all portions of the city except for the two small areas in tract 17.06 are categorized by the TCAC/HCD Opportunity Map as Moderate Resource.
 Although tract 17.06 is designated High Resource, the two Carpinteria neighborhoods in this tract are both fully developed with no opportunity for additional residential development in the foreseeable future.
 No census tracts in Carpinteria were identified as Highest Resource in the TCAC/HCD Opportunity Maps.

-Figure D-41 shows opportunity areas within the City.
-All of the sites identified in Appendix B as candidate opportunity sites for rezoning (Table B-6 and Figures B-2a and B-2b) are located in areas designated Moderate Resource on the TCAC/HCD Composite Opportunity Map as these are the only areas in the city available for additional residential development.
+Figure D-3741 shows opportunity areas within the City.
+All of the sites identified in Appendix B as candidate opportunity sites for rezoning (Table B-6 and Figures B-2a and B-2b) are located in areas designated Moderate Resource on the TCAC/HCD Composite Opportunity Map; therefore, the locations of sites further fair housing objectives and do not concentrate future housing development in areas of lower opportunity as these are the only areas in the city available for additional residential development.